 North Point was listed on USA Today’s list of 51 Great American Beaches.

-Pack a picnic lunch, with the added presence of the children’s playground this is a great place to make a day of it.
+Pack a picnic lunch.
+With the children’s playground’s added presence, this is a great place to make a day of it.

 Address ~ 100 Kewaunee St, Racine, WI